dera8/SynthCity/Dataset_Creation_Scripts/readme.md

 ### generate_stops_dataset.py

-This script generates a dataset of stops by merging and processing data from GTFS files, a custom stops file, and stop output data.
+This script generates a stops dataset by merging and processing data from GTFS files, a custom stops file, and stop output data.
 It includes handling for time corrections and delay calculations.

 - **Usage**:
   ```bash